Rahul-Tclb/Week_4-Assignment-4/README.md

    * Appropriately labels the data set with descriptive variable names.

    * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+* TidyData.txt : this is the data prepared and stored from the above mentioned process